 Once the police arrive, calm yourself before telling them your side of the story.
 An emotional response will only confuse them and they may turn to the other drivers first.
 After giving your account, get in touch with your insurance provider to update them.
 Make sure you also get a copy of the police report and other findings, which prove whether any of the other drivers violated a traffic law.

-If you or someone you know has been involved in a multi-vehicle accident, you need an experienced auto accident attorney in your corner to help you through it.
+If you or someone you know has been involved in a multi car accident, you need an experienced auto accident attorney in your corner to help you through it.
 With more than 10 years of experience in the field, at Shani O. Brooks P.C, we do not back down when faced with aggressive opposition in court.
 Take back control of your life and get the compensation you deserve by getting in touch with us today for a consultation.